panrg/questions/draft-irtf-panrg-questions.md

 interfaces to the network layer, a fully path-aware internetwork expands these concepts across layers and across the Internet.

-This document poses questions in path-aware networking open as of 2020, that must be answered in the design, development, and deployment of path-aware internetworks.
+This document poses questions in path-aware networking open as of 2021, that must be answered in the design, development, and deployment of path-aware internetworks.
 It was originally written to frame discussions in the Path Aware Networking proposed Research Group (PANRG), and has been published to snapshot current thinking in this space.

 --- middle

 # Introduction to Path-Aware Networking {#intro}

 In the current Internet architecture, the network layer provides an unverifiable, best-effort service to the endpoints using it.
-While there are technologies that attempt better-than-best-effort delivery, the interfaces to these are generally administrative as opposed to endpoint-exposed (e.g. PCE {{?RFC4655}} and SD-WAN approaches), and they are often restricted to single administrative domains.
+While there are technologies that attempt better-than-best-effort delivery, the interfaces to these are generally administrative as opposed to endpoint-exposed (e.g. PCE
+{{?RFC4655}} and SD-WAN approaches), and they are often restricted to single administrative domains.
 In this environment, an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.

-A transport layer protocol such as TCP can provide reliability over this best-effort service, and a protocol above the network layer such as IPsec AH {{?RFC4302}} or TLS {{?RFC8446}} can authenticate the remote endpoint.
+A transport layer protocol such as TCP can provide reliability over this best-effort service, and a protocol above the network layer such as IPsec AH
+{{?RFC4302}} or TLS {{?RFC8446}} can authenticate the remote endpoint.
 However, little, if any, explicit information about the path is available to the endpoint, and assumptions about that path often do not hold, sometimes with serious impacts on the application, as in the case with BGP hijacking attacks.

 By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet or flow.
 The network and transport layers explicitly expose information about the path or paths available from one endpoint to another, and to those endpoints and the applications running on them, so that they can make this selection.
 The ALTO protocol {{?RFC7285}} can be seen as an example of a path-awareness approach implemented in transport-layer terms on the present Internet protocol stack.

 Path selection provides explicit visibility and control of network treatment to applications and users of the network.
 This selection is available to the application, transport, and/or network layer entities at each endpoint.
 Path control at the flow and subflow level enables the design of new transport protocols that can leverage multipath connectivity across disjoint paths through the Internet, even over a single physical interface.
-When exposed to applications, or to end-users through a system configuration interface, path control allows the specification of constraints on the paths that traffic should traverse, for instance to confound passive surveillance in the network core {{?RFC7624}}.
+When exposed to applications, or to end-users through a system configuration interface, path control allows the specification of constraints on the paths that traffic should traverse, for instance to confound passive surveillance in the network core
+{{?RFC7624}}.

 We note that this property of "path awareness" already exists in many Internet-connected networks within single domains.
 Indeed, much of the practice of network engineering using encapsulation at layer 3 can be said to be "path aware", in that it explicitly assigns traffic at tunnel endpoints to a given path within the network.
 Path-aware internetworking seeks to extend this awareness across domain boundaries without resorting to overlays, except as a transition technology.

 This document presents a snapshot of open questions in this space that will need to be answered in order to realize a path-aware internetworking architecture; it is published to further frame discussions within and outside the Path Aware Networking Research Group, and is published with the rough consensus of that group.

 ## Definition

-For purposes of this document, "path aware networking" describes endpoint discovery of the properties of paths they use for communication, and endpoint reaction to these properties that affects routing and/or transmission; note that this can and already does happen to some extent in the current Internet architecture.
+For purposes of this document, "path aware networking" describes endpoint discovery of the properties of paths they use for communication across an internetwork, and endpoint  reaction to these properties that affects routing and/or data transfer.
+Note that this can and already does happen to some extent in the current Internet architecture; this definition expands current techniques of path discovery and manipulation to cross administrative domain boundaries and up to the transport and application layers at the endpoints.

 Expanding on this definition, a "path aware internetwork" is one in which endpoint discovery of path properties and endpoint selection of paths used by traffic exchanged by the endpoint are explicitly supported, regardless of the specific design of the protocol features which enable this discovery and selection.

 Research into path aware networking covers any and all aspects of designing, building, and operating path aware internetworks or the networks and endpoints attached to them.
 This document presents a collection of research questions to address in order to make a path aware Internet a reality.

 # Questions